Shaun Livingston: Tulsa 66ers (2009)

 On January 7, 2009, Livingston was traded to the Memphis Grizzlies along with cash considerations for a conditional 2012 second-round pick.
 He was then waived later that same day.
 On March 7, 2009, Livingston signed with the Tulsa 66ers, the NBA development league team owned by the Oklahoma City Thunder.

 Oklahoma City Thunder (2009)

 After three weeks with the 66ers, Livingston signed a multi-year deal with the Thunder on March 31, 2009.
-On December 22, 2009, Livingston was waived by the Thunder.
+On December 22, he was waived by the Thunder.

 Washington Wizards (2010)

 On February 26, 2010, Livingston signed the first of his two 10-day contracts with the Washington Wizards.
-He was then signed by the Wizards for the remainder of the season.
+Eventually, Livingston was then signed for the rest of the season.

 Charlotte Bobcats (2010–2011)

 On July 20, 2010, Livingston signed a two-year contract worth $7 million with the Charlotte Bobcats.

 Milwaukee Bucks (2011–2012)

 On June 23, 2011, Livingston was traded to the Milwaukee Bucks as part of a three-way deal that included the Sacramento Kings and Charlotte Bobcats.